 This drawing of a tree is not a drawing about the tree.
 At 310cm in height it is big.
 A highly detailed drawing depicting a dead eucalyptus tree's trunk and root system.
-Embedded in the roots are stones and the bark shows the activity of wood miners.
+Embedded in the roots are stones and the cambium shows the activity of wood miners.
 The image is based on my own photographs of various trees in the Gariwerd/Grampians National Park in Victoria.

 I still haven't seen the drawing in its entirety, except in a photo.
 (I was holding the drawing up from behind while the photographer took the shots).
 It extends past my studio wall so I had to come up with a hanging system to be able to finish the bottom.
 Some parts of the drawing were so complex, including "photoshopping" in my head, that it would take 5 hours to draw an area the size of an apple.
 At one stage a return trip to Gariwerd was necessary to take photos of missing details.
 It's been an epic draw, thanks tree.